2B24/2B-manifest-downloader/README.md

 # 2B Manifest Downloader

-**2B Manifest Downloader** is a lightweight, open-source utility for retrieving and managing manifest information from supported sources.
+**2B Manifest Downloader** is a lightweight utility for retrieving and managing manifest information from supported sources.
 It provides a clean, intuitive interface for working with manifest data, making it easier to access, organize, and inspect manifests for development, research, and other legitimate purposes.

 ## Features